Coldsp33d/Simulating-Distributed-Key-Value-Stores/README.md

 TODO
 * nd_service_registry is a very buggy zookeeper client.
 It doesn't work half the time.
 It's time to look for alternatives.
+* Implement a socket for the cluster, let the cluster make all changes to the zookeeper structure
 * Master uploads data to zookeeper's /cluster node
 * Implement Data integrity
 * Simulate server death